-This paper estimates the effect on international trade of three multilateral organizations intended to increase trade: 1) the World Trade Organization (WTO) and its predecessor the Generalized Agreement on Tariffs and Trade (GATT), 2) the International Monetary Fund (IMF); and 3) the Organization for Economic Cooperation and Development (OECD).
+This paper estimates the effect on international trade of three multilateral organizations intended to increase trade: 1) the World Trade Organization (WTO) and its predecessor the General Agreement on Tariffs and Trade (GATT), 2) the International Monetary Fund (IMF); and 3) the Organization for Economic Cooperation and Development (OECD) and its predecessor the Organization for European Economic Cooperation (OEEC).
 I use a standard "gravity" model of bilateral merchandise trade and a large panel data set covering over fifty years and 175 countries.
-My results indicate that OECD membership (but neither GATT/WTO nor IMF membership) has had a consistently large positive effect on trade.
+My results indicate that OECD membership has had a consistently large positive effect on trade, while accession to the GATT/WTO also increases trade.